iSlavok/Simple-Player-Heads/README.md

 ## Installation

-1. Download the latest release of Simple Whitelist from [here](https://modrinth.com/mod/simple-player-heads).
+1. Download the latest release of Simple Player Heads from [here](https://modrinth.com/mod/simple-player-heads).
 2. Place the `.jar` file in your `mods` folder.